fruits-360/fruits-360-meta/README.md

 Folder _Meta_ contains information about the objects in the dataset.
 For each object I included information like: type, size, ripeness state, water content, fructose content, growth location, etc.

+[dictionary.txt](dictionary.txt) contains the list of attributes and their possible values.

 ## How to cite ##

 Mihai Oltean, [Fruits 360 dataset: new research directions](https://www.researchgate.net/publication/354535752_Fruits_360_dataset_new_research_directions), Technical report, 2021.